A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Barrier Reformulation of Bilevel Problems

 Under the strongly convex setting, the situation is more complicated.
 The reason is that $\lim_{t\to 0}\nabla_x y_t^\ast(x)$ becomes very difficult to determine.
 Even though $\nabla_x y^\ast(x)$ is computable \citep[Section 3]{Giorgi2018ATO}, proving that it equals $\lim_{t\to 0}\nabla_x y_t^\ast(x)$ becomes extremely challenging.
 Therefore, we use a different method to prove the conclusion.

 Note that under the strongly convex setting, $y^\ast_t(x)$ uniformly converges to $y^\ast(x)$, which is a direct consequence of the optimality gap in Lemma \ref{lem:optimalitygap}.
 To prove $\lim_{t\to 0}\nabla_x y_t^\ast(x)=\nabla_x \lim_{t\to 0}y_t^\ast(x)=\nabla_x y^\ast(x)$, we essentially need to show that differentiation and limits are interchangeable.
-A common sufficient condition for this interchangeability is that the Jacobian matrix also converges uniformly.
-Therefore, by proving the uniform convergence of $y^\ast_t(x)$ (see Lemma \ref{lem:optimalitygapforpoint} in Appendix \ref{proof:somebasiclemmas}) and local uniform convergence of $\nabla_x y^\ast_t(x)$ (see Lemma \ref{lem:uniformconvergeofgradient} in Appendix \ref{proof:thm:mainnonlinear}) of the Jacobian around the \textbf{SCSC} point, we are able to obtain the following conclusion.
+A common sufficient condition for this interchangeability is that the Jacobian matrix $\nabla_x y^\ast_t(x)$ converges uniformly in a neighborhood around $x$.
+By proving the uniform convergence of $y^\ast_t(x)$ to $y^\ast(x)$ (see Lemma \ref{lem:optimalitygapforpoint} in Appendix \ref{proof:somebasiclemmas}) and local uniform convergence of $\nabla_x y^\ast_t(x)$ (see Lemma \ref{lem:uniformconvergeofgradient} in Appendix \ref{proof:thm:mainnonlinear}) of the Jacobian around the \textbf{SCSC} point, we are able to obtain the following conclusion.

 \begin{theorem}[Jacobian convergence under Strongly convex setting] Suppose Assumption \ref{assumption:general1}, and Assumption \ref{assumption:nonlinear} hold, i.e. when $g(x,y)$ is strongly convex in $y$.
 If $x$ is an \textbf{SCSC} point of BLO problem (\ref{eq:blo_constrained}), then we have $\lim_{t\to 0}\nabla_x y_t^\ast(x)=\nabla_x y^\ast(x)$. \end{theorem}